Agile-Llama/Rust-Stuff/README.md

 4. Reverse a sentence/word with recursion.
 Introduces the idea of lifetimes.
 5. Checks whether a word is a palindrome.
 Uses recursion.
 Function duplicate.
 6. Finds all the primes of a number.
 Finds pairs of primes which add upto that number.
 Removes duplicates.
 7. Rot13 Encryption.
 Really basic encryption.
+Takes a txt file in the command line.